 The proposal is for a phased development with an approximate 12-year buildout.
 It includes new residential and mixed-use buildings, 2.34 acres of park and open space, and a 69-space childcare.
-The rezoning proposal is consistent with the Council-approved policy statement and the July 2019 issues report.
+The rezoning proposal is consistent with the Council-approved OTC Policy Statement and the July 2019 Issues Report.